Property for sale at a 9 year high.

 The supply and demand balance is narrowing, with 11% more homes available for rent, while rental demand is now 17% lower than it was a year ago

 We hope that was useful and informative.
-As always, our teams are here to help, get in touch with any questions about your local property market, and to discuss your home move considerations.
+As always, our teams are here to help, get in touch with any questions about your local property market.

 If securing a new mortgage or arranging a re-mortgage is important for you right now, click here to book an online consultation, our mortgage brokers are independent, and their services are free to you.